 A large ice skating rink is located in Markt Square with a brightly lit Christmas tree in the center and festive Christmas music playing in the background.

-Taking a spin around the rink after the sun goes down is one of the best things to do in Bruges in winter.
+Taking a spin around the rink after the sun goes down is one of the best things to do in Bruges in December.
 It's beyond memorable to glide along the ice when the buildings around you glow with twinkle lights.

 3. Complete your Christmas shopping in Bruges